 When we are making a great deal of effort but still don’t see the result, we also need to ask ourselves why it is so.
 God not only asked Israelites to stir up the hearts and become diligent, He also asked people to rid of uncleanness among them and among the offers they bring.
 God loves His people.
 He never uses them as mere tool to accomplish something that is separated from His people.

 In the end, it’s the people and the testimony of the people that He is establishing.
 God will not bless the work in our hands unless we are sanctified and set in a proper condition to receive the blessing.

 VII.
 “I am going to shake the heavens and the earth,” twice declared the Lord (Haggai 2:6, 2:21)

 When we follow God’s will in faithfulness and obedience, He is eager to reveal Himself and His eternal purpose to us.
-He will provide what we need to enter into that purpose.
+He will also provide what we need to enter into that purpose.

 “I am with you,” the Lord has promised (Haggai 1:13).